dataArtisans/flink-training-web/web/devSetup/handsOn.md

 permalink: /devSetup/handsOn.html
 ---

-This guide describes how to setup an environment to locally develop, debug, and execute Flink programs.
-Flink supports Linux, OS X, and Windows as development environments for Flink programs and local execution.
+In this hands-on session you will setup an environment to locally develop, debug, and execute Flink programs.
+Furthermore, you will install a Flink instance to locally executed Flink programs on your machine.

 ### 1. Software requirements

-Make sure you have installed the following software on your system.
+Flink supports Linux, OS X, and Windows as development environments for Flink programs and local execution.
+The following software is required for a Flink development setup and should be installed on your system.

 - Java JDK 7 (or 8)
 - Scala 2.10 (Scala 2.11 not supported out-of-the-box)